Hello, everybody! I'm Hao Sun. I'm a computational linguist and cognitive scientist by training.

 4. Sun, H. (2018) Association and extension in argument structure learning: a computational perspective.
 Doctoral Thesis.
 University at Buffalo.[pdf]

-Computational Linguistics (fall 2015-now) The computational linguistics lab is a lab led by Professor John Pate that focuses on grammar induction.
+Computational Linguistics Lab.
+Linguistics Department, University at Buffalo (Fall 2015-Fall 2017) The computational linguistics lab was a lab led by Dr. John Pate that focuses on unsupervised parsing, cognitive modeling and computational historical linguistics.

-Psycholinguistics (fall 2013-now) The psycholinguistics lab is a lab led by Professor Gail Mauner that focuses on language comprehension.
+Psycholinguistics Lab.
+Psychology Department, University at Buffalo (Fall 2013-Spring 2018) The psycholinguistics lab is a lab led by Dr. Gail Mauner that focuses on language comprehension using a variety of techniques, including reading and eyetracking.

-Tessera and Intertexuality(fall 2011-spring 2012) Tesseara is a digital humanity project led by Professor Neil Coffee for developing computational tools for analyzing the intertextuality for Latin and ancient Greek.
+The Tesserae Project.
+Classics Department, University at Buffalo (Fall 2011-Spring 2012) Tesseara is a bilingual information retrieval project targeting at digital humanities led by Dr. Neil Coffee.
+By employing state-of-the-art information retrieval and machine learning algorithms, it automatically retrieves intertextuality in Latin and ancient Greek.
 I worked on the semantic similarity team and used vector space models to measure sentence similarity.

 Research Assistant: Computational Linguistics Lab